defnis/jwaiman/README.md

 In 2014, I started my professional career as a Bachelor of Tourism.

 I worked for more than 10 years in Patagonia Argentina.
 After the pandemic of the year 2020, I returned to my hometown and started the beautiful path of Programming.
-During my studies I have started web layout (HTML5, CSS3, Javascript), C# oriented to Videogames, various programming logic courses, and currently studying Python, R and MySQL, oriented to Databases.
+During my studies I have started web layout (HTML5, CSS3, Javascript, React and Node), C# oriented to Videogames, various programming logic courses, and currently studying Python, R and MySQL, oriented to Databases.

 I consider myself a responsible, proactive person, with many gains from learning and sharing knowledge.